-Schools will keep an asthma register (9.5.3) so that they can identify and safeguard pupils with asthma; this is held centrally in the school office and is the responsibility of the Asthma Champion to maintain.
-Teachers should check this register at the start of every school year and ensure all staff working with the pupil are aware of their medical condition.
-They should also ensure medication and record books are stored safely and accessibly within their classroom.
-Pupils with asthma will have a personalised asthma plan (example Appendix 9.5.5) This is shared jointly between health, education, and parent/pupil.
-Parents will first complete with the child's GP/Asthma nurse and then share with school staff.
+Schools keep an asthma register (Appendix 9.5.3) so that they can identify and safeguard students with asthma; this is held centrally in the school office and is the responsibility of the Asthma Champion to maintain.
+Students with asthma will have a personalised asthma plan (example Appendix 9.5.5) This is written jointly between health, education, and parent/student.

-In the event a pupil's inhaler and spare inhaler are unavailable, the school emergency inhaler should be used (if the parent/guardian has consented) and inform the parent as soon as possible (Appendix 9.4.2).
-Consent to use emergency inhalers should be recorded on the asthma register and the pupil's Individual Health Care Plan (IHCP) and/or within their Asthma Management book.
+In the event a student's inhaler and spare inhaler are unavailable the school emergency inhaler should be used (if the parent/guardian has consented) and inform the parent as soon as possible (Appendix 9.4.2).
+Consent to use emergency inhalers should be recorded on the asthma register and the pupil's Individual Health Care Plan (IHCP).
 In circumstances where an emergency inhaler is not available the school should contact emergency services for guidance and inform the parents as soon as possible.